-Coach Ed Cunanan is the Junior Varsity Coach and Assistant Varsity Coach of Girls’ Basketball at Mount St Charles Academy.
-Prior to coaching at MSC, Coach Cunanan coached girls’ basketball at Good Shepherd Catholic School in Woonsocket, where his teams made the playoffs every year but one, winning one Catholic Athletic League championship and twice was the runner-up.
-In his playing days, Coach Cunanan was a starter for the varsity basketball team at Woonsocket High School, where he was also captain of the football team.
+Coach Ed Cunanan has been coaching girls’ basketball for ten years and is currently the Head Coach for Mount Saint Charles Academy Varsity Girls’ Basketball.
+Before taking over the program, Coach Ed was MSC JV coach for two seasons.
+Prior to MSC, Coach Cunanan was a head coach of girls’ basketball at Good Shepherd Catholic School in Woonsocket, where he led his team to one Catholic Athletic League championship, was twice the runner-up, and made the playoffs every year but one.
+Coach Cunanan led two successful Magic squads this past Spring, with one team cutting down the nets at ZG Nationals.
+In his playing days, Coach Cunanan was a starter for the varsity basketball team at Woonsocket High School, where he was also captain and an All-Class A selection for the Novan football team.

-In addition to serving his community as a police officer and youth coach, Coach Cunanan has dedicated a great deal of his life toward helping others.
-He was the founding President of the non-profit organization “Hearts with Hope,” dedicated to helping WHS alumni facing serious illness or catastrophic life occurrences.
+In addition to serving his community as a police officer and youth coach, Coach Cunanan has dedicated a great deal of his life to helping others.
+He was the founding President of the non-profit organization “Hearts with Hope,” dedicated to helping WHS alumni facing serious illnesses or catastrophic life occurrences.
 He is the coordinator of the Woonsocket Police Copswalk, a team relay run from Woonsocket to Washington DC that has raised more than a quarter of a million dollars for the families of officers killed in the line of duty.
-He also serves as the Director of the Woonsocket Police Explorers.

-Coach Cunanan lives in Woonsocket with his wife Jennifer, and his three daughters, Lindsey, Lauren, and Lily.
-In his “spare” time he enjoys long-distance running and has completed 10 marathons.
+Coach Cunanan lives in Woonsocket with his wife Jennifer, and he is a “girl-dad” to three daughters, Lindsey, Lauren, and Lily.

 Coach Matt Bannon